coderMohammed1/PS-5-PIN-cracker/README.md

 4- this way may impact other devices as well, as this provide a general way of automating device control.

-## Conclusion

-This report outlines a novel method for leveraging Samsung Smart TV APIs and HDMI-CEC to programmatically control a PS5 using Python.

 **Note**: This demonstration is intended for ethical and research purposes only.